Zhongbf/typora/英文/Peppa Pig 第一季.md

 # 26、Snow（下雪了）

 Peppa and George are very excited today.
 It is snowing outside!

 Mummy!
-Can we go and play in the snow?
+Can we go and play in the snow?（口语习惯使用：go play in the snow）

  Yes, but it’s very cold outside, so you must ==wrap up warm==.

 And don’t forget to wear your hats, and ==scarves== and gloves.
 It is very cold outside.